Visa policy of Saudi Arabia: Israel

-Saudi Arabia does issue special visas for some important Israeli business ventures.

 Hajj visas

 A special visa category exists for pilgrims going to Saudi Arabia on the Hajj.
-Applications are encouraged to be done via licensed travel agents and are being accepted between 14th Shawwal and 25th Dhu al-Qadah.
+Applications are encouraged to be done via licensed travel agents and are accepted between 14th Shawwal and 25th Dhu al-Qadah.

 Muslim female passengers arriving to perform Umrah or Hajj must either be accompanied by an immediate male family member such as a father, brother, husband, or son, who must be aged 18 years or older; or be over 45 years of age and travelling within a group of female passengers of the same age, who are accompanied by a group leader until their departure.

+The Nusuk platform is also used in parts of Saudi Arabia's pilgrimage visa and booking processes.
+Its Nusuk Hajj channel lists Hajj packages for pilgrims from serviced countries, while Nusuk Umrah allows pilgrims from abroad to apply directly for Umrah visas and book related services online.